The Story

 [1st May 1252].
 Grant from King Henry IIIGrant to the abbot and convent of St. Osyth's of a weekly market on Thursday at their town of Brentwood, co.
 Essex, which they previously had there on Wednesday.

-The chapel, which stood on the site of the current chapel ruins, was built in an interesting position - half way between the market place at one end of the town and the Ingrave/Ongar road juncton at the other.
+The chapel was built in an interesting position on the high street - half way between the market place at one end of the town and the Ingrave/Ongar road juncton at the other.
 The Ingrave/Ongar road route would have been the main route for pilgrims passing through the town and the market would have attracted traders from other towns coming along the London Road.
 By building the chapel in the middle between both, it was equally convenient for people visiting the market and passing pilgrims.
 Perhaps the chapel's position was also intended that pilgrims who wanted to visit the market would also pass the chapel on their way there, reminding them to pray and make a donation to the church.

 At the same time as they began building the chapel, King Henry III was having St Thomas Becket's remains moved to a new and more impressive tomb in Canterbury Cathedral.
 This was a hugely significant religious event of the day and was celebrated with a great ceremony and celebrations at Canterbury.
 To celebrate this, Brentwood was authorised to hold a fair in July every year on the anniversary of the new tomb being created.